 Additional admission process details are available on the Pitt Public Health Web site.

 Please review Pitt Public Health requirements for admission before applying.

-All epidemiology degree program applicants are required to have three college-level credits of human biology course work.
+In addition to the school admission prerequisites identified above, Department of Epidemiology degree program applicants are required to have completed three college-level credits of human biology course work.
 Examples of qualifying courses include general/introductory human biology, microbiology, cell biology, genetics, physiology, and anatomy.
 Advanced Placement (AP) biology course work does not fulfill the human biology prerequisite requirement.
-Applicants must fulfill all prerequisites before beginning a degree program.
+Applicants must fulfill all prerequisites before beginning their studies.

 In addition to the application materials required of all students, most international students must submit an official score report from the Test of English as a Foreign Language (TOEFL), the International English Language Testing System (IELTS) exam, or the Duolingo English Test and a WES evaluation.
 A minimum TOEFL score of 90 (over 100 is preferred) on the Internet test is required for all foreign students.
 The minimum acceptable score on the IELTS is Band 7.0, and applicants must take the academic writing and reading modules of the test.
 The minimum acceptable score on the Duolingo English Test is 115.

 Other resources for international applicants are available on the Pitt Public Health Web site.